Transformation of Work in the Digital Era

-This course will provide an overview of digitization of work as a profound socio-technical transformation and the possibilities and threats digitization brings to workplace.
-The course will also provide tools for acting proactively and collaboratively in the organizations and networks to develop human centered and sustainable digitized work that enhances productivity, safety, and well-being at work.
+This course will provide an overview of digitalization of work as a profound sociotechnical transformation and the possibilities and threats digitalization brings to the workplace.
+The course will also provide tools for acting proactively and collaboratively in the organizations, and networks to develop human centered and sustainable digitalized work that enhances productivity, safety, and well-being at work.
 Examples from different branches and work organizations in private and public sectors are offered, including knowledge work, health care, industry, and platform work.

 • digital and sociotechnical transformation of work

-• ethical issues of digitization in work places
+• ethical issues of digitalization in work places

 • managing organizations in digital transformation